The post How to Talk About Indian-Themed Mascots appeared first on Suit Up Maine.

 » Protect access to emergency shelters for trans girls and women in crisis.
 LD 1238, An Act To Authorize Shelters That Serve Women To Refuse Access to Persons Who Are Transgender.

-too familiar to transgender people, who are at significantly greater risk for intimate partner violence and homelessness.
+People who find themselves in need of emergency shelter are in crisis, a situation all too familiar to transgender people, who are at significantly greater risk for intimate partner violence and homelessness.
 Under this bill, trans girls and women who desperately need shelter could be denied that path to safety, based on a false claim that trans women are predators.
 It’s a tired stereotype that has no more foundation in fact today than it did when it was used 50 years ago against Black men as a defense for racial segregation.
 We cannot allow legislation such as this to blow a hole through Maine’s Human Rights Act, opening the door for private emergency shelters to discriminate against anyone, for any reason.
 Read the full testimony.

 STATUS: LD 1238 was defeated in the House and Senate.

 Oppose “stand your ground” legislation.
-LD 1138, An Act To Ensure the Right to Self-defense Exists outside the Home by Removing the Requirement To Retreat
+LD 1138, An Act To Ensure the Right to Self-defense Exists outside the Home by Removing the Requirement To Retreat.

 As many as 50 people are killed each day nationwide as a result of “stand your ground” bills passed in more than half of the states in the U.S. A 2017 study found that after Florida’s law was passed, firearm homicides increased by 32%.
 In 68% of the cases in which the “stand your ground” law was used as justification, the person killed wasn’t armed.
 Research also suggests that “stand your ground laws” are applied more often when the shooters are white: While 45% of shootings of Black people by white people are found justified in states with these laws, only between 9% and 11% are ruled justified when the shooter is Black.
 And now, legislators have introduced “shoot first” legislation here in Maine.
 Read the full testimony.